LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="PhoneResendVerificationOTPByToken-post-">Phone Resend Verification OTP By Token (POST)</h4>
- This API is used to resend a verification OTP to verify a user's Phone Number in cases in which an active token already exists [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/phone-authentication/phone-resend-otp-by-token)
+ This API is used to resend a verification OTP to verify a user's Phone Number in cases in which an active token already exists

 ```java